 Please aware that SMS are not supported towards this network.

-Starting 31st October, Indonesian government will require SIM card owners to register their number with a national ID.
+Starting 31st October, Indonesian government requires SIM card owners to register their number with a national ID.
 This requirement is immediate for new numbers, and will have a gradual impact on active subscribers until 28th February 2018, causing messages to fail towards unregistered numbers.

 This registration is a government effort to prevent misuse of customer numbers, especially prepaid subscribers as the Government’s commitment in providing protection to consumers and for the interests of national single identity.

-Delivery ratios towards Indonesia might be lower in the coming days.
-This will not be a route failure but a consequence of subscribers not registering their details.
+Delivery ratios towards Indonesia might be lower than expected until all SIMs are registered.
+This will not be a route failure but a consequence of subscribers not registering their details with their SIM provider.

 Please find more info via this link: